 Liffey Villages - featuring the villages along the River linking Palmerstown and Lucan with Leixlip and Celbridge in County Kildare, with Lucan serving as the "hub" for the entire cluster.
 The focus will be on a quality food offering.
 Village heritage trails and the attractive amenity offering of the riverside parklands and demesnes, with potential spurs to the Royal and Grand Canals for longer linear cycling routes.

 The development and marketing of the food offering can be supported through the Local Enterprise Office Food Academy and other initiatives, with the support of local authorities and stakeholders, as well as through interventions from the Chambers of Commerce Tourism Committees in both Counties.
 Proposed Actions:

-- Establish a small committee representing the local authorities and Chambers of Commerce, - Commission and agree on proposition and branding for Liffey Villages, - Implement Heritage and Food Trails with interpretative signage/boards incorporating branding, - Coordinate the Water Sports offering and market more coherently including using events for profile, - > Develop a Liffey Villages Brochure/Guide for tourists, - Implement supportive public realm interventions and involve Village Tidy Towns, - Leverage public, private and Fáilte Ireland funding, in line with the support received by the Coastal Villages programme, and - Explore viability of a Liffey Festival of Food and Fun, an Intertown annual canoe race, and a Mini Liffey Descent. - Liffey Greenway involving Dublin City, South Dublin, Fingal and Kildare County Councils working with Fáilte Ireland, the Office of Public Works, the National Transport Authority and other stakeholders on scoping and developing a Liffey Greenway (including potential looped trails where feasible) from the City Centre through the Liffey Valley to Celbridge.
+- Establish a small committee representing the local authorities and Chambers of Commerce, - Commission and agree on proposition and branding for Liffey Villages, - Implement Heritage and Food Trails with interpretative signage/boards incorporating branding, - Coordinate the Water Sports offering and market more coherently including using events for profile, - 16 Shackleton Mills has been identified as potential visitor attraction development by Fingal County Council.

+- Develop a Liffey Villages Brochure/Guide for tourists, - Implement supportive public realm interventions and involve Village Tidy Towns, - Leverage public, private and Fáilte Ireland funding, in line with the support received by the Coastal Villages programme, and - Explore viability of a Liffey Festival of Food and Fun, an Inter-town annual canoe race, and a Mini Liffey Descent. - Liffey Greenway involving Dublin City, South Dublin, Fingal and Kildare County Councils working with Fáilte Ireland, the Office of Public Works, the National Transport Authority and other stakeholders on scoping and developing a Liffey Greenway (including potential looped trails where feasible) from the City Centre through the Liffey Valley to Celbridge.